 We provide treatment and support for children living with multiple sclerosis.

-At the Pediatric Multiple Sclerosis Center, part of Hassenfeld Children’s Hospital of New York at NYU Langone, we provide children, teens, and their families with the education, support, and medical care they need to manage life with multiple sclerosis.
+At the Pediatric Multiple Sclerosis Center, part of Hassenfeld Children’s Hospital at NYU Langone, we provide children, teens, and their families with the education, support, and medical care they need to manage life with multiple sclerosis.

 Our program is led by Dr. Lauren B. Krupp, a world-renowned expert in pediatric multiple sclerosis (MS) diagnosis and treatment.
 Our team provides individualized medical care and educates your child about the condition.
 We also provide emotional support to help your child and family manage the unique challenges of living with this disorder.